 What is stracciatella soup?

-Now let’s fast-forward to today where the stracciatella soup is often compared to the egg drop soup.
-In fact, that’s how it is often called — the Italian egg drop soup.
+Now let’s fast-forward to today, where the stracciatella soup is often compared to the egg drop soup.
+In fact, that’s what it is often called — the Italian egg drop soup.

 What is stracciatella gelato?